devnio/Flashcard-Viewer/README.md

 ![Screen](readme_material/screen_example.jpg)

-I wrote this without using tkinter for the first time (so its probably not optimal at all).
+I wrote this using tkinter for the first time (so its probably not optimal at all).
 Improvised in an afternoon in order to visualize my iPad notes as flashcards.
 I made this work using this [pdf template](readme_material/flashcard_h_temp.pdf).
 I tested it on my macOs Catalina and on Windows 10 (had an issue, see error section).